General Information & Student Accommodations Information

 - Use of computer

 - Reduced distraction environment.
-Other testers may be in the testing room.
+Although, other testers may be in the testing room.
 Headphones, earplugs, and sound machines are available to help minimize noise distractions.

 Other accommodations are determined on a case by case basis.
 Students may be able to arrange for accommodated testing with the instructor or they can schedule to take an accommodated test at the Learning Accommodations Center.